gautamdhameja/substrate-account-filter/readme.md

 # Substrate Account Set

-A Substrate pallet for account-level permissioning.
+A [Substrate](https://github.com/paritytech/substrate) pallet for account-level permissioning.

-The pallet maintains a whitelist of accounts that are permitted to submit extrinsics, and allows the sudo user to add and remove accounts from this whitelist.
+The pallet maintains a allow-list of accounts that are permitted to submit extrinsics.
+Sudo (or any other governance mechanism, when supported) could be used to add and remove accounts from this list.

-The filtering of incoming transactions is done by implementing the `SignedExtension` trait.
+The filtering of incoming extrinsics and their sender accounts is done at the transaction queue validation layer, using the `SignedExtension` trait.

 ## Usage